fmerg/pymerkle/USAGE.md

 ```

 Note that each node is represented by the digest it currently stores, with left
 parents printed above the right ones.
-It can be saved in a file called, say,
+It can be saved in a file as follows:
-`tree_structure` as follows:

 ```python
 with open('structure', 'w') as f:
     f.write(tree.__str__())
 ```

-_Note_: Avoid printing Merkle-tree with huge number of node in the above fashion
+_Note_: Avoid printing Merkle-tree with huge number of nodes in the above
+fashion.

 ### File and object encryption

-#### Whole file encryption
+#### Bulk file encryption

 _Encrypting the content of a file into_ the Merkle-tree means updating it with
 one newly-created leaf storing the digest of that content (that is, encrypting